 5. GOAL: Connect on a personal level.

 TACTIC: Use personalized video to connect with stakeholders.
 Couple this with impactful content designed to move the buyer closer to your solution.
-Video is a powerful way to truly connect with the stakeholders.Learn How Social and Digital drive #ABM #ABS Success with 5 strategies to help you gain access to ALL the stakeholders #socialselling #LinkedIn #digitalsalestransformation @BrynneTillmanClick To Tweet
+Video on LinkedIn is a powerful way to truly connect with the stakeholders.Learn How Social and Digital drive #ABM #ABS Success with 5 strategies to help you gain access to ALL the stakeholders #socialselling #LinkedIn #digitalsalestransformation @KurtShaverClick To Tweet

 Are You Leveraging Digital Sales for Account Based Sales?

-While these are just some recommendations on how to leverage digital to grow your Account Based Sales/Account Based Marketing business, make sure you never go to market without leveraging LinkedIn, social and digital sales strategies.
+While these are just some recommendations on how to leverage digital to grow your Account Based Sales/Account Based Marketing business, make sure you never go to market without leveraging your LinkedIn profile, social and digital sales strategies.
 By optimizing digital to gain access to the key stakeholders inside of targeted accounts, landing and expanding happens much more easily and quickly than all other traditional outreach.

 Is your sales team effectively leveraging digital sales techniques?
 Discover the most common (and fixable!) digital selling mistakes sales teams are making to ensure your sellers are properly using LinkedIn to connect with the modern buyer.